Open Call-2 is closed!

 The maximum EC funding expected to be allocated to an individual experiment is € 200,000.
 However, that is a maximum figure and the proposal evaluators will be asked to pay attention to the planned resources (effort & budget) being commensurate with the stated objectives of the experiment.

 The funding of Third Parties must follow the same principles as used for beneficiaries of FF4EuroHPC, which receives European Commission funding within the R&D&I programme of the EuroHPC Joint Undertaking.
-In particular, Third Parties will receive 100% funding of eligible costs arising.
+In particular, Third Parties will receive 100% funding of incurred eligible costs.

 The details of funding rules that will be applied can be found in the annotated model grant agreement for the Horizon 2020 programme: